 For someone that doesn't eat a lot of spicy food, this video recipe for Seared Scallops with Orange and Jalapeno Dressing may seem pretty intimidating.

-ith the orange "supremes," a very healthy amount of diced jalapenos form the base of this great appetizer.
+Along with the orange "supremes," a very healthy amount of diced jalapenos form the base of this great appetizer.

-y if they are prepped the way I demo here.
+Jalapenos are not a super spicy variety of pepper, especially if they are prepped the way I demo here.
 We want the pleasant bitter-sweet heat of the fruit, but not that burning sensation that many associate with jalapeno.

 Those sliced peppers you had on the nachos were unpleasantly hot because they retained the seeds and white membranes that contain all the capsicum (the substance that gives peppers their fire).
 By the way, this does make a great excuse for why you drank so much beer.